libp2p/blog/src/_blog/libp2p-and-Ethereum.md

 Let's begin with a brief reflection on libp2p's history.

 [Protocol Labs](https://protocol.ai/) first developed [libp2p](https://libp2p.io/) as a networking library inside of [IPFS](https://ipfs.tech/).
 At the outset, their code and repositories were coupled.
-However, libp2p's potential and utility beyond IPFS was soon realized, and project maintainers split the two codebases apart.
+However, Protocol Labs soon realized libp2p's potential and utility beyond IPFS and project maintainers split the two codebases apart.
 This enabled libp2p to truly become a product agnostic, reusable, general purpose networking library.

 As a result, the libp2p project saw tremendous growth and adoption across the ecosystem; what started as a humble part of IPFS has come to power much of the decentralized web today.
 Besides IPFS and [Filecoin](https://filecoin.io/), libp2p is relied on by networks like [Polkadot](https://wiki.polkadot.network/docs/faq#does-polkadot-use-libp2p), [Polygon](https://wiki.polygon.technology/docs/edge/architecture/modules/networking/), [Mina](https://github.com/MinaProtocol/mina/blob/develop/rfcs/0029-libp2p.md), [Celestia](https://docs.celestia.org/concepts/how-celestia-works/transaction-lifecycle/#checking-data-availability), [Flow](https://github.com/onflow/flow/blob/master/specs/access-node-architecture/index.md#access-node), and many more.